Broadway & East 55th Historic District

 Fleet Avenue/ E. 65th Street District

 With construction underway for a new complete and green streetscape along Fleet ave. expect to see bicycle lanes and pedestrian enhancements surrounded by densely populated residential areas.
 Now is the time!
 Fleet Avenue/E65th District is an excellent area for shops and businesses to locate.
 Fleet Avenue has long been known as the place to go for quality ethnic foods such as fresh and smoked meats, delectable breads and pastries, and imported staples and exotic foods.
-And you’ll find traditional and ethnic restaurants with great food at reasonable prices.
-With a distinctive “village” feel.
-Fleet Avenue is also home to numerous shops and commercial businesses that serve local residents and businesses as well as those outside of the Slavic Village area.
+And you’ll find traditional and ethnic restaurants with great food at reasonable prices with a distinctive “village” feel.

-E. 65th Street — known as the Warszawa Historic District – has proximity to many recreational amenities and greenspaces, including the First Tee Golf Course.
+E. 65th Street — known as the Warszawa Historic District – has proximity to many recreational amenities and greenspaces.
 The district is anchored by The Shrine Church of St. Stanislaus and Cleveland Central Catholic High School.
-Classic storefronts, a coffee shop and a tavern blend nicely with 21st century townhomes.
-There are also retail spaces available and ready to move in.

 With ample available parking and easy access to I-77 and RTA bus routes, the Fleet Avenue and E. 65thStreet district offers exceptional opportunities for business owners.